hydephp/develop/console-commands.md

 The NPM commands are used to compile the frontend CSS assets and to run the realtime compiler.

 Make sure you have Node and NPM installed to use these, and if it's the first time running a command, remember to run `npm install` first!

+If you don't have Node and NPM installed, and you don't want to install them you can download the [prebuilt styles from GitHub](https://github.com/hydephp/hyde/tree/master/_site/media).

 ## Commands for the frontend assets
 - **`npm run dev`** - Compiles the SASS and Tailwind